usmansbk/blog-draft/markdowns/redux.md

 }
 ```

 The `addTodo` function is bad because it does more than one thing.
 It updates the state, manipulates the DOM, and finally accesses the local storage.
 It doesn't really do one thing as the name specifies.
 This makes it hard to test, debug, and manage.
-To ensure we stick to this principle, we'll be separating our JS code into two sections.
+To ensure we stick to this principle, we'll be sectioning our JS code into two parts.

 ```html
 <script>